ron-rivest/MIT-6.S898-climate-change/resources.md

 # MIT 6.S898 Climate Change seminar
 ## Fall 2019

-by Alan Edelman, John Fernandez, and Ron Rivest
+by Alan Edelman, John Fern&#xE1;ndez, and Ron Rivest

 The material that 6.S898 students are expected to read is marked with :white_check_mark:;
 other material is optional/suggested reading.